Description

 What hull deadrise angles is this transducer compatible with?

-This transducer is compatible with hull deadrise angles ranging from 8 to 15 degrees.
+The GT15M-THF is compatible with hull deadrise angles ranging from 8 to 15 degrees.

 What materials is the Garmin GT15M-THF housing made of?